michaelpalumbo/artstar/speechRecognition.md

 ### Audio file transcriber

-1. We'll run this program from the termninal!
+1. We'll run this program from the terminal!
 First, point the terminal to the artstar directory:
 ```shell
 cd /full/path/to/artstar/folder
 ```